pqabelian/abelian-community-website/docs/guide/wallet/desktop-wallet-legacy.md

 ## Import ABEL Wallet Account

 :::tip
 After upgrading the desktop wallet legacy version from 4.1.1 or earlier to version 4.2.0, you will need to re-import wallet accounts.
-Starting from version 4.2.0, it is no longer necessary to synchronize Abec full node data, significantly improving synchronization speed and reducing disk space usage.
+Starting from version 4.2.0, it is no longer necessary to synchronize Abelian node (`Abec`) data, significantly improving synchronization speed and reducing disk space usage.
 :::

 To import an ABEL wallet created elsewhere, follow these steps: